Answered By: Business Librarian Last Updated: 15 Jan, 2018 Views: 2014

 Surveys are likely to be included in the appendices of PhD theses.
 You can browse and search within PhD theses recently completed at Brunel on our institutional repository, BURA.
 Within BURA, select Browse, at the top left, then Communities and Collections, then search within the lists of theses by College and School

 It might be better to search within theses at other universities as well.
 Not all of these will be available to you, but many of them will be.
 You can search for theses on the British Library database Ethos.
 You will need to set up an account using your Brunel email account.
-Details and access can be found on the Finding British Theses webpage.
+Access Ethos via the Databases A-Z.

-For more help, do contact your Subject Liaison Librarian.
+For more help, do contact your Academic Liaison Librarian.